 - Craft foam: Yellow (large piece), white, blue, black, orange

 I cut the flowers apart so that each piece had two “feathers” and there was a single petal left over from each one.
 Don’t toss it.
-You’ll see how I used those pieces in just a bit.
+You’ll see how I used those extra pieces in just a bit.

 I took the pieces that had two feathers and glued them in rows across the box.
 Three across seemed to fit just right.
 I glued them on until I got slightly more than halfway up, just doing the front for now.